Any healthcare professional with an interest in the care of

 neurosurgical patients is welcome to attend and participate in the

 annual meeting of the Neurosurgical Society of the Virginias.

 The meeting takes place at one of the premiere resorts of Virginia or West Virginia each January.
-Our Honored Guest this year will be Dr. Nelson Oyesiku.
-Dr. Oyesiku is the Van L. Weatherspoon, Jr. Eminent Distinguished Professor and Chair, Department of Neurosurgery and Professor of Medicine (Endocrinology) at the University of North Carolina.
+Our Honored Guest this year will be Dr. Ali Rezai.
+Dr. Rezai is the Associate Dean of Neuroscience at West Virginia University (WVU) and executive chair and director of the WVU Rockefeller Neuroscience Institute (RNI).

 Registration includes admission to the meeting, one year membership in the Society, and CME certification.
 Residents and medical students can register free of charge.
 Midlevel providers can attend free or pay $100 to get CME.

 Ali Rezai, MD, is a functional neurosurgeon whose career has been

 dedicated to advancing the care of people with neurological and mental